danilojoncic/scanEth/README.md

 ## Uses
 - Java 21
 - Gradle
-- Spring Boot
+- Spring Boot for Backend
 - Postgres
 - Etherscan and Alchemy API use
 - Scheduled calling of Etherscan API to get pseudo-latest block number
-- Node (Express)
+- Node (Express) and pure JS for Frontend
 - Docker and docker-compose
-- Two stage creation, usinga builder (JDK image) and runner (JRE image)
+- Two stage creation, using a builder (JDK image) and runner (JRE image)
 - API result caching
 - Backend Logging